Jayce Lewis

 Jason Charles Lewis known professionally as Jayce Lewis (born 29 September 1984) is a Welsh musician from Bridgend, South Wales.
 In 2009 his self-produced single titled "Icon" (also included on EMI Records' Smash Hits 2009 compilation) achieved a top-10 chart position alongside VH1/MTV Asia Viacom18 features.
-With strong industrial music and synthpop influences, his music has been described as alternative rock with electronica roots and "tribal percussion".
-Lewis has collaborated with acts such as Queen Rammstein and synthpop icon Gary Numan, for whom Lewis has been a supporting act three times.
+With strong industrial music and synth-pop influences, his music has been described as alternative rock with electronica roots and "tribal percussion".
+Lewis has collaborated with acts such as Queen, Rammstein and synth-pop icon Gary Numan, for whom Lewis has been a supporting act three times.

 Early years and influences

 Growing up in Bridgend - Wales, Lewis began by learning to play guitar at the age of six.
 He was influenced by Brian May of Queen and Igor Cavalera of Sepultura.

 Lewis is a keen follower of dance and tribal music and incorporates this into his solo work.

 Career

 Previously employed as a fabricator and welder, Lewis forged a professional music career following the release of his self-produced 2009 single "Icon", a hit in Asia and later well-received in Europe.
 He signed a five-year deal to EMI Records Europe and Asia on 4 September 2009, and counts cymbal manufacturer Paiste among his professional sponsors.

 With his long-time friend and promoter David Prowse (the actor who portrayed Darth Vader in the original Star Wars trilogy) as manager, Lewis formed a live touring band with a group of friends, and designed and manufactured his own live set production.